 Ironic though, isn’t it?
 You’d think the moment you realize you have no time is when you should put yourself on the back burner.
 But finding time for yourself is key to avoiding parent burnout.
 Think of it as a way to recharge and see your challenges in a new light.

 Even a few minutes to yourself is enough to feel refreshed.
 The activity doesn’t matter, as long as you feel good and emerge restored.
 For some moms, it’s finally getting some chores done alone, while for others it’s the opportunity to sleep in.

 Do you feel like you’re shouldering all the responsibilities on your own?
 Find support to help ease them away.
 Share household duties with your partner and older children, or outsource tasks you’d rather not do.

 Or maybe you feel alone and need a listening ear, someone who understands what you’re going through without judgment.
-Join a local moms group to help you and your kids meet new friends, or an online community to share common struggles and wins.
+Join a local moms group or an online community to share common struggles and wins.

 6. Don’t compare yourself to others

 If you’re like me, you’ve found yourself guilty of comparing yourself to others, only to feel worse for doing so.

 Maybe it’s that time you logged onto Facebook and saw friends’ travel photos or amazing weekend activities they did with their kids.
 Or it was hearing news of your coworker buying an enormous house, one you can’t see yourself affording anytime soon.